ninjarobots/Docker_Parrot/README.md

 running alias.sh will add allow the user to type "parrot" and they will get a shell on the parrot container.

 The "home" directory is shared to the container and can be edited and viewed on the host.

+#Do not run msfdb init.
+Use the db that is already configured.